RetroPie/RetroPie-Docs/docs/ScummVM.md

 - Quit running rom without saving : Alt + X

-- After you've added you files into the scummvm rom folder, open up the +LAUNCH GUI
+- After you've added files to the scummvm rom folder, open up the +LAUNCH GUI

-- then hold down shift and click mass add
+- then hold down _shift_ and click "Mass Add..."

 - Navigate to the scummvm folder and select it to add all of your files